leutloff/bergcms/README.md

 This will destroy the existing database.
 The existence of the testcase.pl file allows the test cases to modify the database content.

+The unit tests for the C++-Code is located in src/test.
+Execute the project named test to execute the C++ test cases.
+These test cases are based on boost unit test.

 The different parts of the system use different unit tests.
 The Perl related unit tests are located in www/cgi-bin/brg/t.
 Use the script www/cgi-bin/brg/t/run_tests.sh to exucute all the Perl based tests.

-The unit tests for the C++-Code is located in src/test.
-Execute the project named test to execute the C++ test cases based on boost unit test.

 History and License